Kenyan President Uhuru Kenyatta wins second term

 Odinga, a 72-year-old former political prisoner who has campaigned for the presidency four times, is refusing to accept the results, claiming the vote was hacked.

+"The issues we raised have not been adequately addressed," he said.
+"One can conclude that they (Kenya's Independent Electoral and Boundaries Commission) were not keen on taking our concerns seriously."

+James Orengo, NASA party chief agent, described the process as a "disaster."
+"This has been an entire charade.
+The judgment is now out there in the court of public opinion."

-Odinga, running as the opposition's National Super Alliance candidate, told CNN Thursday that he doesn't "trust" the paper forms from polling stations around the country that officials used to authenticate votes.
+Odinga, running as the NASA candidate, told CNN Thursday that he doesn't "trust" the paper forms from polling stations around the country that officials used to authenticate votes.

 Odinga said the forms could have been "manipulated" before being returned to the capital.
 At a news conference Thursday, members of Odinga's party gave no evidence to support any claims of election tampering, citing only unnamed sources at the election commission.

-In a letter released Friday morning, Wafula Chebukati, chairman of Kenya's Independent Electoral and Boundaries Commission (IEBC), rejected the opposition coalition's evidence of election fraud, calling it "obviously and plainly falsified."
+In a letter released Friday morning, Chebukati, the chairman of the election commission, rejected the opposition coalition's evidence of election fraud, calling it "obviously and plainly falsified."

 On Thursday, Chebukati said tampering with the election system "was attempted but did not succeed," without elaborating further.